QGEP/docs/en/installation-guide/workstation.rst

 * Minimum requirement 2.14

-* We recommend using the latest master builds (called qgis-dev on Windows) which often offer a better experience in combination with QGEP.
+* We recommend using the latest master build (called qgis-dev on Windows) which often offers a better experience in combination with QGEP.
   For Windows installation, download the `OSGeo4W Installer <http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe>`_ choose *advanced installation* and install qgis-dev.